melezhik/SparrowCI/README.md

 ## Sparman

-Spartman is a cli to ease SparrowCI management.
+Sparman is a cli to ease SparrowCI management.
 See [sparman.md](docs/sparman.md) document.

 ## Vault